$d\mathbb{Z}$-cluster tilting subcategories of singularity categories: Cluster tilting subcategories

 \begin{Definition} Let $\cE$ be an exact or a triangulated category, let $\cM$ be a full subcategory of $\cE$, and let $d>0$ be a positive integer.
-We say that $\cM$ is $d$\emphbf{-cluster tilting} in $\cE$ if the following hold: \begin{enumerate} \item $\cM$ is functorially finite in $\cE$; \item If $\cE$ is exact then $\cM$ is a generating and cogenerating subcategory of $\cE$, i.e. for any object $E\in \cE$ there exists an admissible monomorphism $E\to M$ with $M\in \cM$ and an admissible epimorphism $M'\to E$ with $M'\in \cM$; \item We have
+We say that $\cM$ is $d$\emphbf{-cluster tilting} in $\cE$ if the following hold: \begin{enumerate} \item $\cM$ is functorially finite in $\cE$; \item We have